ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Go-Faster Stripes now displays a red stripe overlay over the utility skill in UI.
 - Fixed a broken config (ArmorAmtBase) on Villainous Visage.
 - Added soft dependency on Classic Items to ensure correct load order.

-**2.1.0** *The Non-Optional Options Update*

-- Implemented Risk Of Options support on ALL items/equipments, via new AutoConfig attributes in TILER2 7.
-- Possible fix for characters and projectiles not appearing for network clients.
-- Added an alternate mode for Commando: Pulse that removes its recoil in exchange for needing to land consecutive hits to ramp up damage bonus.
-- Added a config option to Unstable Klein Bottle to invert its melee character whitelist.
-- Bramble Ring now deals less damage to players (-75% by default).
-- Bramble Ring no longer unnecessarily recalculates stats when its DamageFrac config is changed.
-- Silver Compass now uses an enum for its use limit config, and exposes an additional config for use count (no longer strictly limited to 1).
-- Fixed Villainous Visage ArmorAmtBase config unintentionally being an int instead of a float.
-- Made all Lunar Equipments unselectable by Artifact of Enigma.
-- Updated for latest Risk of Rain 2 version.
-- Updated TILER2 dependency to 7.0.1.